krusand/02807-CT-Project/project_overview.md

 - Recommendation system comparison using aisle id compared with using word2vec/BERT and cosine similarity with threshold to categorize products.
 (Baseline for both: Recommend the most popular item in aisle/embedding group)
 -

+# Chosen project
+- Recommend product using one of the following methods:
+    - Market Basket Analysis using Association rules.
+Choose the products with high lift
+    - Recommendation system using CF with item's aisle id's instead of item id
+    - Recommendation system using CF with item's cluster id (based on our clusters)
+    - Get ratio of rec/rand using either:
+        - Bought before ratio of new vs already bought
+        - Clustering users based on frequency, baskets, other features, and use the ratio of bought before

+    - Recommendation system using CF

+    - Recommendation system using CF with item text embedding